-More information on these and other options available to Management Science majors can be found on the EMIS Department web site.
-This is located at engr.smu.edu/emis.
+More information on these and other options available to Management Science majors can be found on the EMIS Department web site: www.engr.smu.edu/emis.
+EMIS faculty and advisers are also available to answer your questions about the program.